edisedis777/snowflake-pivot/README.md

 [![Markdown](https://img.shields.io/badge/Markdown-%23000000.svg?logo=markdown&logoColor=white)](#)
 [![License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

 Snowflake stored procedures written in JavaScript to dynamically generate and execute SQL for pivoting tables.
 The pivot operation transforms a table by converting its columns into rows and spreading the values from the original rows into new columns based on row numbers, with a configurable limit on the number of rows to pivot.
-This approach helps manage performance and avoids exceeding Snowflake's column limits.
+This approach helps manage performance and avoids exceeding column limits.

 ## Procedures
 1. GENERATE_PIVOT_SQL(TABLE_NAME STRING, MAX_ROWS NUMBER)